- What is the cost for Continuing and Professional Education courses?

 - Can you fax or email my transcript?

-- No. Your transcript contains private information that could be stolen when data is transmitted across unsecure lines.
-To protect your privacy, we release transcripts by mail or in person only.
+- No. Your transcript contains private information that could be stolen when data is transmitted across non-secure lines.
+To protect your privacy, transcripts can be mailed or downloaded from a secure website.

 - Can I get an "unofficial" transcript?

 - No. All transcripts are "official" and are subject to fees.

 - How long does it normally take to process transcripts?